ShiKaiWi/Compiler-for-SimpleC/README.md

 #### Introduction

-There are two source codes in this project,which are named as `C1.y` and `C1.lex` and placed in the "config" directory and four source codes, named as `ast.c`,`error.c`,`list.c` and `symtab.c`, placed in the "src" directory.
+There are two source files in this project, which are named as `C1.y` and `C1.lex` and placed in the "config" directory and four source files, named as `ast.c`,`error.c`,`list.c` and `symtab.c`, placed in the "src" directory.

-And after `making` there will be three another source codes -- `c1c.lex.cc`, `c1c.tab.h` and `c1c.tab.c`, which include lexical analyzer and syntax analyzer.
-Also there will be one executable file named `c1c`,which can analyze programme written in C1 language,create AST and then translate the source code into AT&T assembly language that can be `ld`ed and executed under Ubuntu OS.
+And after `make` there will be three more source files -- `c1c.lex.cc`, `c1c.tab.h` and `c1c.tab.c` and they are lexical analyzer and syntax analyzer.
+Also there will be one executable file named `c1c`, which can analyze programme written in `C1` language, create `AST` and then translate the source code into `AT&T` assembly language that can be `ld`ed and executed under Ubuntu OS.

 #### Source Tree

-This project distribution includes the following files and directories:
+This project includes the following files and directories:

 ```
 README.md	this file
 makefile	a makefile to build c1c.lex.cc, c1c.tab.h, c1c.tab.c and c1c
 config		directory storing C1.y and C1.lex
 src			directory storing source files
 include		directory storing header files